Declaring the sale of a new means of transport (for non-VAT registered persons)

 Preliminary steps

-• the deregistration or cancellation by the National Society of Automotive Traffic (Société nationale de circulation automobile - SNCA) of the means of transport sold.
+• the deregistration or cancellation, by the National Society of Automotive Traffic (Société nationale de circulation automobile - SNCA), of the means of transport sold.

 Deadlines

-Example: for a car sold on 5 March 2022, the refund claim can be made until 31 December 2027.
+Example: for a car sold on 5 March 2022, the seller can apply for the tax refund until 31 December 2027.

 Costs